Skip to content

 Bicycling 2.5

-Coordinate with the Minneapolis Parks and Recreation Board to evaluate converting one-way trail operations to two-way, particularly around Bde Maka Ska, Lake of the Isles and Lake Harriet, taking into consideration safety, additional impervious surface, tree impacts and stormwater management.
+Coordinate with the Minneapolis Park and Recreation Board to evaluate converting one-way trail operations to two-way, particularly around Bde Maka Ska, Lake of the Isles and Lake Harriet, taking into consideration safety, additional impervious surface, tree impacts and stormwater management.

 Supported goals: